TomKopp/CssColor/packages/rgb2hex/README.md

 ## Usage

-First install the package with your favourite package manager, shown here with npm:
+First install the package with your favorite package manager, shown here with npm:

 ```shell
 npm i @csscolor/rgb2hex
 ```

-Then import the packge where you want to use it.
+Then import the package where you want to use it.
 There is only one named export `rgb2hex`.

 ```js